HMC and underdamped Langevin united in the unadjusted convex smooth case: Results

 Thanks to the norm equivalence \eqref{eq:norme_equivalence2}, this implies a similar contraction for the standard $\mathcal W_p$ distance.
 A convergence in total variation can be deduced by combining this Wasserstein convergence with a Wasserstein/total variation regularization result, as \cite[Proposition 3]{MonmarcheSplitting} in the case $K=1$ or \cite[Lemma 16]{BouRabeeEberle} in the position HMC case.

 Let us now discuss the explicit conditions and bounds of Theorem~\ref{thm:crude}.
-First, as in Remark~\eqref{rem:rescaling}, due to the scaling properties of the SGHMC (as can be see in the proof of Theorem~\ref{thm:crude}), the conditions \eqref{eq:conditioncrude} and the bound on $\rho$ can be expressed in term of the rescaled time-step $\delta\sqrt{L}$ and of the condition number $L/m$.
+First, as in Remark~\ref{rem:rescaling}, due to the scaling properties of the SG\new{g}HMC (as can be see in the proof of Theorem~\ref{thm:crude}), the conditions \eqref{eq:conditioncrude} and the bound on $\rho$ can be expressed in term of the rescaled time-step $\delta\sqrt{L}$ and of the condition number $L/m$.
+In the rest of this discussion we assume that $L=1$.

+The main point of Theorem~\ref{thm:crude} is the following: the conditions on the parameters and the convergence rate are independent from the dimension and, for a fixed $\delta$, the convergence rate with respect to the number of gradient computations, i.e. $-\ln(1-\rho)/K $, is lower bounded uniformly over a wide range of values of $K$ and $\eta$.
+Moreover, as $\delta$ vanishes, both in the regime $K\delta \rightarrow T>0$ small enough with $\eta\in[0,1)$ independent from $\delta$ (small enough depending on $T$) and in the regime $K\delta\rightarrow 0$ with $1-\eta^2 = \gamma K\delta + o(K\delta)$ for some $\gamma>0$ large enough, this convergence rate is of order $\delta$, which is optimal as seen in Section~\ref{sec:results:Gaussian} in the Gaussian case.

-Second, notice that the second part of the theorem yields $\rho = (\delta K)^2m/40$ in the case $\eta=0$.
-The loss of a factor $1/16$ with respect to the first part is a simple consequence of some rough bounds used in the proof in order to keep simple the condition \eqref{eq:conditioncrude} and other computations.
-In any cases, for $\eta=0$, the conditions on $T=K\delta$ and the convergence rate stated in Theorem~\ref{thm:crude} do not have a sharp dependency in term of $m$ and $L$, as announced.
-Indeed, it is established in \cite{ChenVempala} that, under Assumption~\ref{Assu:mLb}, one can achieve a contraction rate of order $m/L$ (as $m/L\rightarrow 0$) by chosing $T=1/(2\sqrt L)$ (for the ideal HMC, namely where the Hamiltonian dynamics is solved exactly) and that this is optimal in general.
-In the case $K=1$, we recover results similar to \cite{MonmarcheSplitting}.
+Notice that the second part of the theorem yields $\rho = (\delta K)^2m/40$ in the case $\eta=0$.
+The loss of a factor $1/2$ with respect to the first part is a simple consequence of some rough bounds used in the proof in order to keep simple the condition \eqref{eq:conditioncrude} and other computations.
+More importantly, applying the general result for $\eta=0$ doesn't give sharp rates in terms of the condition number because of the conditions~\eqref{eq:conditioncrude} on the parameters, since \new{the optimal value of $\rho/K$ based on \eqref{eq:rho_cas0} is obtained by saturating the constraint $5\delta K \leqslant m$, in which case $\rho/K = 2\delta m^2$.
+By contrast, the first item of the theorem gives an optimal value of $\rho/K$ equal to $mT\delta /(20L)$ (linear in the inverse of the condition number, which is sharp as seen in the Gaussian case) with an integration time $T=K\delta = 1/(2\sqrt{L})$, recovering the analogue of the result of Chen and Vempala \cite{ChenVempala} in the continuous-time limit (our additional condition $\delta \leqslant T m/(31L)$ disappears in this continuous-time limit where $\delta$ goes to zero with $T$ being fixed).